AndreyKoudr/3DVector/README.md

   These are two basic classes for 3D vectors with operators which make possible use of simple operations on vectors like v3 = v1 + v2 etc.
-  This is a VC 2019 console test projects with no Windows specifics, easily converted into Linux.
+  This is a VC 2019 console test project with no Windows specifics, easily converted into Linux.

   The first class is a traditional C without SIMD acceleration; the second is based on basic SSE2 Intel intrinsics